Excoriate/repo_template_empty/docs/templates/00_context_engineering/init-context.md

 > **📋 Process Flow - Follow these steps in order:**
 >
 > ```
+> 1. 🔧 VALIDATE TOOL → Verify `repomix` is installed and executable.
-> 1. 🔍 DISCOVER → Run repomix --help to understand tool capabilities
+> 2. 🔍 DISCOVER → Run `repomix --help` to understand tool capabilities.
-> 2. 📊 ANALYZE → Execute repomix to get complete codebase structure and context
+> 3. 📊 ANALYZE → Execute `repomix` to get the complete codebase structure.
-> 3. 🌳 EXTRACT → Generate ASCII codebase tree from repomix output
+> 4. 🌳 EXTRACT & CATALOG → Generate ASCII tree and create a table of ALL initial files.
-> 4. 📋 IDENTIFY → Create table of most relevant initial files and configurations
-> 5. 🔧 CATEGORIZE → Classify existing configurations, dotfiles, and task executors
-> 6. 📤 PRESENT → Comprehensive initial codebase awareness summary
+> 5. 📝 SYNTHESIZE & PRESENT → Produce a comprehensive summary based on the analysis.
 > ```
 >
 > **🔧 Detailed Steps:**
 >
+> - **Tool Validation:** Execute `command -v repomix`.
+If the tool is not found, report an error and halt.
+This step is mandatory.
-> - 🔍 **Tool Discovery:** Execute `repomix --help` to understand available options and output format
+> - **Tool Discovery:** Execute `repomix --help` to understand available options and the expected output format.
-> - 📊 **Codebase Analysis:** Run `repomix` to get comprehensive codebase description and structure analysis
+> - **Codebase Analysis:** Run `repomix` on the current directory to perform a comprehensive structural analysis.
-> - 🌳 **Tree Generation:** Extract and format ASCII directory tree showing complete repository structure
-> - 📋 **File Identification:** Identify and categorize the most relevant initial files (dotfiles, configurations, task executors like Makefile/Justfile)
-> - 🔧 **Configuration Analysis:** Analyze existing configurations, development tools, and automation scripts
-> - 📁 **Structure Documentation:** Document initial codebase shape and key components that will influence development
-> - 🚫 Avoid making assumptions about codebase without running repomix analysis
+> - **Initial State Cataloging:**
+>     - From the `repomix` output, generate a complete ASCII directory tree.
+>     - Create a table listing **all** discovered files.
+For new repositories, every file is relevant.
+>     - For each file, classify its type (e.g., `dotfile`, `configuration`, `task-runner`, `documentation`) and infer its purpose based on conventions (`.gitignore` ignores files, `Justfile` defines tasks, etc.).
+> - **Synthesize Analysis:** Write a brief narrative summary that interprets the structured findings (the tree and table).
+This summary should state the inferred project status (e.g., "newly initialized," "template-based") and highlight the purpose of the existing tooling.
-> - 🚫 Avoid detailed implementation analysis (focus on structure and existing tooling)
+> - 🚫 **Constraint:** Do not perform a deep analysis of file *contents*.
+The focus is on structure, configuration, and tooling at this stage.
 >
 > **✅ Validation Requirements:**
 >
-> - 🔍 Repomix tool capabilities are verified with --help command
-> - 📊 Complete codebase analysis is performed using repomix
+> - `repomix` command is successfully validated before proceeding.
-> - 🌳 ASCII tree accurately represents repository structure
+> - ASCII tree accurately represents the repository's initial file structure.
-> - 📋 Most relevant files table includes descriptions and purposes
-> - 🔧 Existing configurations and task executors are identified and categorized
-> - 📁 Initial codebase shape is documented for future reference
+> - The "Initial Files" table is exhaustive for the new repository state.
+> - The final analysis is a direct synthesis of the tree and table, not new information.

 #### Output Format